-We have been managing, but nothing seems to be easy.
+We have been managing, but nothing was coming easily.
 It has been testing all of our foreign travel skills much moreso than our previous travels to Europe or even to Thailand have (Thailand was very westernized in many ways, and EVERYTHING was in English.)

 Having seen an appealing poster outside of a casual looking restaurant a few blocks back, we walked back and walked in.

-We saw a counter surrounded by Japanese people, eating bowls of appealing looking noodles, rice and meat, so we proceeded to sit down at a table nearby.
+Seeing a counter surrounded by Japanese people, eating bowls of appealing looking noodles, rice and meat, we proceeded to sit down at a table nearby.
 The next step was figuring out how to order.
 Were we supposed to go up the the counter or wait for someone to come to us?